RXTX4816/OBD-KKL-KW1281-ARDUINO-TRIPCOMPUTER/README.md

 # Arduino Uno Display Tripcomputer for the KW1281 KKL K-Line protocol

 This code is for the Arduino Uno with a 16x2 Display Shield.
+[WORKING]

-For the Arduino Mega with a TFT LCD Display Shield look into [this repo](https://github.com/RXTX4816/OBD-KKL-KW1281-ARDUINO-TFTLCD-TRIPCOMPUTER)
+For the Arduino Mega with a TFT LCD Display Shield look into [this repo](https://github.com/RXTX4816/OBD-KKL-KW1281-ARDUINO-TFTLCD-TRIPCOMPUTER) [NOT WORKING YET]

 ![](assets/obdisplay.gif)